module#

 Note

-This creates extra dummy variables of the same size as value, thus occupies more memory.
+This creates extra variables of the same size as value, thus occupies more memory.
 Use it only to debug gradients in training.

 Example usage: